Week #9: Jumpstart a healthier dairy consumption

 Research shows that dairy and calcium can lower the risk of colon cancer.
 But, high dairy consumption has been linked to prostate, breast and ovarian cancer.
 It can be confusing when the research is contradictory.

 Additionally, 70 percent of blacks and Native Americans, and Asians have some degree of lactose intolerance.
 Eating or drinking dairy products causes them problems like bloating, cramping, gas, and diarrhea.
-Thus, those that are lactose intolerant should seek out non-dairy milk and cereals that are fortified, as well as foods high in calcium.
+Thus, those that are lactose intolerant should seek out non-dairy milks and cereals that are fortified, as well as foods high in calcium.

-The sad fact is that full-fat dairy products (milk, cheese, butter, ice cream) and red meat contain large quantities of cholesterol and saturated fat to one’s diet.
+Sad fact is that full-fat dairy products (milk, cheese, butter, ice cream) and red meat contain large quantities of cholesterol and saturated fat to one’s diet.
 Eating high levels of trans and saturated fat, can increase the bad cholesterol in your blood (LDL) and therefore increase the risk of heart disease.

-They can make you fat
+Dairy products can make you fat

 These unhealthy fats, which are usually solid at room temperature, can also increase the risk of obesity.
 That does not mean that all fats are bad.
 What really matters in the context of obesity is the type of fat and the total calories in the diet.
 Good fats, meaning polyunsaturated and monounsaturated fats, are healthy for the heart and most other parts of the body.
 These are found in fish, nuts, seeds, plant oils or avocados.

-No Common ground on milk and dairy
+No Common Ground on Milk and Dairy

-3-step habit change: switching to low-fat products
+3-step habit change: switching to low fat dairy products

 Here comes a simple 3-step habit change that helps you to shift to a healthier level of dairy consumption.
-You want to become the person who reduces whole-fat dairy intake and increases the consumption of low-fat dairy products.
+You want to become the person who reduces whole-fat dairy intake and increases the consumption of low fat dairy products.

 Step 1: Use your dairy consumption as a trigger

-Step 3: When sticking to this routine for more than one week, as a reward buy yourself a fun coffee cup that reminds you to drink your coffee with low-fat milk.
+Step 3: When sticking to this routine for more than one week, as a reward buy yourself a fun coffee cup that reminds you to drink your coffee with low fat milk.
 Make sure to invest in a cup that you are happy to use regularly.
 Throw away old cups that you never use and only take up space in your cupboard.

 Making healthy food choices is important.
-Also, making a gradual change to low-fat dairy products (1%) is easier to adjust to than going straight to nonfat dairy (which is more processed).
+Also, making a gradual change to low fat dairy products (1%) is easier to adjust to than going straight to nonfat dairy (which is more processed).

 Here is a general breakdown to help you to adjust your taste buds to skim or low-fat choices.